Getting Started with DXLab

 - your first name and callsign

-If you haven't joined DXLab Yahoo group, you'll likely get a faster response by joining and posting a message there, but you can also send an email message containing the above information to the author at aa6yq (at) ambersoft.com.
+If you haven't joined the DXLab Discussion group, you'll likely get a faster response by joining and posting a message there, but you can also send an email message containing the above information to the author at aa6yq (at) ambersoft.com.

 Installing and Running DXLab on Windows